 Then we start thinking big and we start developing Letters from Whitechapel.
 Sir Chester Cobblepot noticed our passion to deepen the historical background with scrupulousness and accuracy and proposed us to find a publishing house for Letters From Whitechapel.
 Then we got in contact with Giochi Uniti and the rest is history.

 When did you have your first idea of Letters From Whitechapel?

 Gabriele: It’s all Gianluca’s fault!
 During a car ride, returning from the Essen exhibition, we got the idea of a third chasing game.
-We thought it as the third chapter of a trilogy that began with Garibaldi and Mister X, but with Jack the Ripper as the main character.
+We thought of it as the third chapter of a trilogy that began with Garibaldi and Mister X but with Jack the Ripper as the main character.
 Gianluca insisted with vehemence on this first idea, although we had just seen other games featuring the killer from London.

-The best part of the idea was to differentiate the path of the investigators from Jack the Ripper’s one, so they would move with different speeds on the map.
+The best part of the idea was to differentiate the path of the investigators from Jack the Ripper’s one, so they would move at different speeds on the map.
 Later we started a full immersion in the historical background which gave us a lot of ideas.
 It was engaging, exciting and funny.
 We presented the game as“Funny Little Games in Whitechapel”, quoting Jack’s phrase in one of his letters.
 However, Giochi Uniti was not fully convinced and we proposed a list of alternative titles, including Letters From Whitechapel.
 As you well know it was chosen and…it has worked!